V913932/tom/README.md

 # tom
-Hello,it's tom,tom is a tiny build system that can make jar and fatjar,it's a syntax of the build.toml:```tomlname = "MyApp" version = "1.0.0"
-output_type = "fatjar"  # or "jar"
+Hello,it's tom,tom is a tiny build system that can make jar and fatjar,it's a syntax of the build.toml:```toml name = "MyApp" version = "1.0.0" output_type = "fatjar"  # or "jar"
 main_class = "ping.Main"